beckn/beckn-onix/docs/user_guide.md

 - A domain or subdomain where the network endpoint of BPP will be accessible (e.g. https://onix-bpp.becknprtocol.io)
 - A virtual server with both the above mentioned domains/subdomains pointing to it.
 Refer [Appendix A](#appendix-a---registering-or-adding-domain-or-subdomains) for details
 - SSL certificate for the two endpoints and configured in Nginx.
 Refer [Appendix B](#ssl-certificates-configured-in-reverse-proxy)
-- Reverse proxy configured to route the traffic at the bap client url (e.g. https://onix-bpp-client.becknprotocol.io) to port 6001.
+- Reverse proxy configured to route the traffic at the bpp client url (e.g. https://onix-bpp-client.becknprotocol.io) to port 6001.
 Refer [Appendix B](#configuring-nginx-reverse-proxy-using-proxy-pass)
-- Reverse proxy configured to route the traffic at the bap network url (e.g. https://onix-bpp.becknprotocol.io) to port 6002.
+- Reverse proxy configured to route the traffic at the bpp network url (e.g. https://onix-bpp.becknprotocol.io) to port 6002.
 Refer [Appendix B](#configuring-nginx-reverse-proxy-using-proxy-pass)

 **Installation Steps**